nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/recurring-products.md

 # Recurring products

 Recurring product type is usually used for subscriptions or products with installment payment plans.
-In case your product is recurring, tick the corresponding checkbox on the *Recurring product** panel.
+In case your product is recurring, tick the corresponding checkbox in the *Recurring product* panel.

 ![Recurring](_static/recurring-products/recurring.png)